 Ketamine is a new psychiatric treatment—the primary studies have been with depression, bipolar disorders and alcoholism.
 It is not yet a mainstream treatment, though there are now many studies that demonstrate that it may be an effective treatment.
 There is an expanding array of ketamine clinics across the country, primarily administering ketamine intr-venously, and usually without a therapy component—in other words, as a drug.
 That therapeutic effect generally occurs with more than one treatment and is most robust when part of an overall treatment program.
 It may not permanently relieve depression.
 If your depressive symptoms respond to Ketamine Assisted Psychotherapy, you may still elect to be treated with medications and ongoing psychotherapy to try to reduce the possibility of relapse.
 Over time, you may also need additional ketamine treatments or other therapies to maintain your remission.

 Your decision to undertake Ketamine Assisted Psychotherapy is completely voluntary.
 Before you make your decision about participating in KAP, you may ask and will be encouraged to ask–any questions you may have about the process.

 Even after agreeing to undertake Ketamine Assisted Psychotherapy, you may decide to withdraw from treatment at any time.

-I understand that I am to have no food or drink at least 3 and preferably 4 hours prior to my Ketamine session
+I understand that I am to have no food or drink 4 hours prior to my Ketamine session

-I understand that I may need to have someone drive me home from the sessions, and not engage in any driving or hazardous activity for at least 6 hours or more– depending on the continued presence of effects after my session has concluded.
+I understand that I need to have someone drive me home from the sessions, and not engage in any driving or hazardous activity for at least 4 hours or more– depending on th continued presence of effects after my session has concluded.

 By signing this form I agree that: